AgileCloudLab/tartarus/README.md

 # tartarus
-Tartarus is a untility library containg common models and other components for the IoT demo
+Tartarus is a utility library containg common models and other components for the IoT demo

 # JSON